eliavco/matchingSquares/readme.md

-This is an elegant solution to the popular brainteaser
+This is an elegant solution to the popular brain teaser